hunan-rostomyan/notes/Bibliography.md

 Arshinov, M.N., Sadovski, L.E.
 (2008) *Limits of algebra*.
 - algebra; mathematics

+Chekhov, A. (1896) "The house with a mezzanine".
+- short story; literature

 Shen, A. (2007) *Programming: theorems and problems*.
 - programming